Traditional Approach to Natural Language Processing

 Grammar-Based Parsing

-All the types of language parsing that don’t involve machine learning are based on some form of language rules called grammars.
+All the types of language parsing that don’t involve machine learning are based on some form of language rule called grammar.
 These grammars would include things such as subject, verb, and object.
-By systematically applying these rules, sentences can be deconstructed into their component parts.
+By systematically applying these rules, sentences can be deconstructed into their parts.

 Example:

-“Subject: The Cat – Predicate: sat on the mat” would be an expected output as a result of parsing the actual language “The cat sat on the mat.”
-In addition, “the cat sat on the mat” would have a tree structure with “the cat” designated to the subject while “sat on the mat” would appropriately fit under the predicate.
+“Subject: The Cat – Predicate: sat on the mat” would be an expected output due to parsing the actual language “The cat sat on the mat.”
+In addition, “the cat sat on the mat” would have a tree structure with “the cat” designated to the subject, while “sat on the mat” would appropriately fit under the predicate.

-The recursive descent parser would apply rules recursively so as to decompose the given sentence into its constituents according to the grammar rules.
+The recursive descent parser would apply rules recursively to decompose the given sentence into its constituents according to the grammar rules.

 Rule-based systems have the following advantages: